-Roopkund Lake is a glacial lake nestled in the high mountains of Chamoli district, in the Garhwal Himalayas, Uttarakhand.
-Situated at an altitude of 16,500 feet, the lake is completely uninhabited, desolate and is surrounded by snow-clad mountains.
-The lake offers you a rare chance to see the ancient remains of human skeletons that surround it.About Roopkund trek
+Roopkund Lake is a glacial lake nestled in the Garhwal Himalayas, at an altitude of 16,500 feet.
+The lake is completely uninhabited, and contains the remains of ancient skeletons, making it one of the top treks in Uttarakhand.

 This moderately challenging trek to the thrilling (and chilling!)
 Roopkund Lake requires a bit of muscle and stamina to get accustomed to the changing altitude and terrain and is ideal for fit trekkers.
 It is one of the most popular treks in Garhwal, thanks to its eerie views, as well as some really spectacular mountain landscape.
 You’ll be walking over verdant green meadows, climbing to more barren heights as you get closer to giant Himalayan peaks, and there’s usually a good chance of snow at the lake itself.

-The trek to Roopkund is very scenic and passes through the magnificent Bedni Bugyal.
-It is a thrilling adventure that takes you through the outer periphery of the Nanda Devi National Park and at the upper reaches of the trek, you'll see legendary peaks like the mighty Mt.
-Trishul and Mt.
-Nanda Devi and the beautiful peaks of Mt.
-Nanda Ghanti, Nilkantha and Maiktoli Peak.
+The trek to Roopkund is very scenic, winding through some of the most beautiful meadows of Uttarakhand.
+You’ll see the magnificent Bedni Bugyal, ramble through the outer periphery of the Nanda Devi National Park and head up into the quieter, more uninhabited reaches of the mountains.
+You’ll be able to see legendary peaks like Trishul, Nanda Devi, Nanda Ghanti, Nilkantha and Maiktoli.

 You'll also visit the village of Wan, where locals still wear a Garhwali blanket pinned to their chests for warmth.
-This route takes you to the Jurangali ridge above the lake, to get views of the spectacular peaks around.
-En route to the lake, you'll camp in stunning high altitude meadows, wake up to views of famous peaks like Trishul and Nanda Ghunti, and enjoy the best of lush green landscapes and greyer rocky views.
-The trek becomes a little more challenging in the last leg near Bhagubasa, which is an exciting section.About Roopkund lake
+Most Roopkund trek itineraries also include a visit to Jurangali ridge, above the lake, so that you can get views of the spectacular peaks around.
+En route to the lake, you'll camp in stunning high altitude meadows, and enjoy the best of lush green landscapes and greyer rocky views.